 Up I went.
 Thankfully, there were some nice switchbacks, so it wasn’t too bad.
 However, the wind at the top was horrific.
 I was hiking hunched over for a bit, and worried my tent would come unhooked and fly off the cliff.
 Luckily, that didn’t happen.

 After the climb and ridge, the trail unspooled downhill.
 When I was really close to the finish, it got pretty hot out.
 And the trail threw in some nasty uphills amid the overall downhill trend.

 Diana and Amy picked me up at the trailhead after a little confusion (there are two trailheads close together).
 They were SO KIND and brought me a cold Coke Zero and a bag of potato chips.
 YES!
 I ate/drank both right away, like a pig.

-We’re staying at the General Kearny Inn, which is the place all hikers stay.
+We’re staying at the General Kearny Inn tonight, which is the place where all hikers stay.
 I think it’s the only place in town to stay, too.
-Amy washed my clothes for me, the angel!, and I took one of the most wonderful showers in the world.
+Amy washed my clothes for me, the angel, and I took one of the most wonderful showers in the world.
 Then I repacked my stuff for tomorrow, caught up on email and posted these journal entries.

 Now it’s Happy Hour!
 Diana and Amy go home tomorrow.
 I’m sad about that.
 This is a hard trail, and friendly faces help a lot.

 224.5 miles to date